department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 - **No down payment** as long as the sales price isn’t higher than the home’s appraised value (the value set for the home after an expert reviews the property)
 - **Better terms and interest rates** than other loans from private banks or mortgage companies (also called lenders)
 - **The ability to borrow up to the FannieMae/FreddieMac conforming loan limit** on a no-down payment loan in most areas—and more in some high-cost counties.
 You can borrow more than this amount if you want to make a down payment.
 [See current effective loan limits](http://www.benefits.va.gov/HOMELOANS/purchaseco_loan_limits.asp).
-- **No need for private mortgage insurance (PMI)**, a type of insurance that protects the lender if you end up not being able to pay your mortgage.
-PMI is usually required on conventional loans if you make a down payment of less than 20% of the total mortgage amount.
+- **No need for private mortgage insurance (PMI) or mortgage insurance premiums (MIP)**.
+PMR is a type of insurance that protects the lender if you end up not being able to pay your mortgage.
+It's usually required on conventional loans if you make a down payment of less than 20% of the total mortgage amount.
+MIP is what the Federal Housing Administration (FHA) requires borrowers to pay to self-insure their loans against future loss.
 - **Fewer closing costs**, which may be paid by the seller
 - **No penalty fee** if you pay the loan off early